linostar/zombireBot/README.md

 Maintainic | no | yes | increases the lifespan of a sword or an armor by 20

 The unused items will remain in the player inventory even after a round ends.

+**Chests and Equipment:**

+Each new player starts with a wooden sword and a wooden armor, both possessing a power of 0, and both upgradable.

+Upon taking an action (attack, ambush or heal), there is a chance that the player will find a chest, which they can open or drop.
+The chest may contain one of the seven ores: Copper, Steel, Titanium, Quartz, Sapphire, Diamond and Bomb.
+The ores collected are stored in the player's forge, which has a maximum capacity of 3.
+Except for the Bomb that causes up to 5 HP damage to the player, the other ores can be used to upgrade one's sword or armor, using the `!upgrade` command, as follows:

+Swords:
+- Wooden sword + 3 Copper ---> Copper sword (power = 1)
+- Copper sword + 3 Steel ---> Steel sword (power = 2)
+- Steel sword + 3 Titanium ---> Titanium sword (power = 3)

+Armors:
+- Wooden armor + 3 Quartz ---> Quartz armor (power = 1)
+- Quartz armor + 3 Sapphire ---> Sapphire armor (power 2)
+- Sapphire armor + 3 Diamond ---> Diamond armor (power 3)

+Furthermore, each sword/armor (except for wooden ones) has lifespan that is decreased by 1 after each use of the sword/armor.
+If the lifespan reaches 0, the sword or armor will be destroyed and the player will get a wooden sword or armor instead.
+After successful upgrading, the lifespan of a sword/armor is reset to 40.
+Item `Maintainic` can also be used to increase the lifespan of a sword or an armor by 20.

+Swords and armors play an important role in battles (attacks and ambushes).
+After rolling dices, swords can help to increase the damage and armors to reduce it.
+The player with the more powerful equipment used will get the favor in damage increase/decrease.

+The sword and armor, along with their lifespans, will remain in the player equipment even after a round ends.

 **Special apperarences:**